 Sometimes, despite home treatment, your shoulder pain continues to get worse.
 That’s when you need to call us.
 Shoulder injuries that have persisted for a long time generally require surgical intervention.

-Some types of surgical intervention for shoulder pain include tendon repair, releasing trapped nerves, and total joint replacement.
+Some types of surgical intervention for pain include tendon repair, releasing trapped nerves, and total joint replacement.
 Whether your shoulder pain is caused by an overuse injury, arthritis, or other causes, surgery can often help.
 Call one of our offices today or request an appointment online.